Code-Institute-Submissions/jaydavis359-Molten-Java/README.md

 To clone the project:

-1. From the application's repository, click the "code" button and download the a zip file containing the repository.
+1. From the application's repository, click the "code" button and download a zip file containing the repository.
-    Alternatively, you can clone the repository using the following line in your terminal:
+    Alternatively, you can clone the repository using the following command in your terminal:

     ```
     git clone https://github.com/jaydavis359/Molten-Java.git